-Policy: 6.1 Walker Street, Eastwood: 200 homes and 30 extra care units.
+Policy: 6.1 Walker Street, Eastwood: 200 homes.

 6.2 The site identified in the policy has been allocated following a site selection process and consultation with local stakeholders.
 This process considered a number of sites both within and adjacent to the urban area including a mix of brownfield and greenfield sites.